monkut/dask-introduction/README.md

 > Used for demo in pyconjp 2017 talk
 > Talk available at: https://youtu.be/fJafLN8oCf0

-The setup steps using EC2 available at: https://gist.github.com/monkut/025e720d703e4d220b6d15496ba3756a
+The cluster setup steps for using EC2 available at: https://gist.github.com/monkut/025e720d703e4d220b6d15496ba3756a

 This repository is for providing a jupyter notebook for introducing the basics of dask.